yannikkellerde/AI-Snip/README.md

 ## Adding to startup
 If you want to use AI-Snip as an everyday tool, you may want to always have it in your system tray.

-The easiest way to accomplish this is to donwload the binary, create a Shortcut for it, then go `win + r` and type `shell:startup` and press Enter.
+The easiest way to accomplish this is to download the binary, create a Shortcut for it, then go `win + r` and type `shell:startup` and press Enter.
 Then move your shortcut in the folder that opened.